Vyral/cathy-naiser/_posts/2020-10-26-q-which-5-home-improvements-offer-a-great-return.md

 **4\.
 Update your kitchen.** This is probably the most important room in your whole house, so update it as much as you can.
 That could mean adding some new fixtures, or staining or repainting the cabinets a nice clean white or grayish color.
 Of course, granite or quartz countertops always help as well.&nbsp;

 **5\.
 Let in as much natural light as you can.** Open things up and let the sunshine brighten every space in your home.
 Clean the blinds, clean the windows, and remove solar screens if you have them.
-Before listing, it might behoove to invest in some “daylight” light bulbs—they really provide a certain glow that buyers respond well to.&nbsp;
+Before listing, it might behoove you to invest in some “daylight” light bulbs—they really provide a certain glow that buyers respond well to.&nbsp;

 Hopefully you found this list to be helpful.
 Don’t hesitate to reach out by phone or email if you want some specialized information for your particular selling needs; we’d be more than happy to check out your home and offer some tips and tricks.
 In the meantime, we’re always here to answer any questions you may have.&nbsp;